 Heavy curtains can accumulate dust, mildew and pollen like a magnet.
 And when you pull them aside to let the spring shine in, you can conjure a dust devil vacuum that can easily clean drapes from pollen and sorts within seconds.

 One tip when it comes to how to prepare your home for allergy season is to swap out thick curtains for light and breezy fabrics made with cotton or synthetic fabrics — and don’t forget to wash them often.
 If you’re extra ambitious, you can throw them in with your weekly sheet wash to double up your defense.

 No dust here!
 Isn’t spring grand?

 In order to know exactly how to prepare your home for allergy season, there are certain things you need to be aware of.
 It is often the small things that we don’t usually think about that can affect our allergies.
 To make sure that you don’t suffer this year, follow the tips above, which can all help to reduce the amount of invisible triggers in your home.
-Either way, by following this advice, your home will be cleaner!
+Either way, by following this advice and easy tips, your home will be healthier and cleaner!